Spagettileg/virtual-cookboox/README.md

 1. Hover on 'Virtual Cookbook' navbar brand for pea green (#61892F) text to flip from 'Virtual' to 'Cookbook'.
 There is a 2 second cycle time to complete this process
 2. Click on ‘Virtual Cookbook’ navbar brand from anywhere within the website
 3. User will be routed back to home page
+4. Recipe Count & Favourite Count pulls through both all and favourite recipes held in mongodb atlas cloud server.
+Backend code (python3) then ensures this data is injected into the flask application

+*Observation*: The presence of both recipe and favourite counters in the navbar occupies considerable screen space.
+Therefore, a decision was made to hide these counters in mobile device view via a media query
-4. Hover on 'My Recipes' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
+5. Hover on 'My Recipes' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
-5. Click on 'My Recipes' button to take user to profile.html page (Logged in users only)
+6. Click on 'My Recipes' button to take user to profile.html page (Logged in users only)

+*Observation*: My recipe button were positioned to extreme right of the navbar, in mobile device view.
+Media query was written to add -1rem padding & margin, font-size 0.8rem and height 1.4rem to fix
-4. Hover on 'Add Recipe' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
+7. Hover on 'Add Recipe' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
-5. Click on 'Add Recipe' button to take user to [Add Recipe](#add-recipes) data entry template (Logged in users only)
+8. Click on 'Add Recipe' button to take user to [Add Recipe](#add-recipes) data entry template (Logged in users only)

+*Observation*: Add recipe button were positioned to extreme right of the navbar, in mobile device view.
+Media query was written to add -1rem padding & margin, font-size 0.8rem and height 1.4rem to fix

 ###### •	Homepage portfolio
 - CRUD Operations tested = **READ**